-Larry Crowne is a fairly realistic version: Larry went into the Navy right out of college and only goes when he get's fired from his job for not having a college diploma, so he goes to Community College to have a better chance on the job market.
+- Larry Crowne is a fairly realistic version: Larry went into the Navy right out of college.
+When he gets fired from his job for not having a college diploma, he goes to community college to have a better chance on the job market.

 Live Action TV

 - Done in an episode of Friends where Phoebe wants to do a literature course, but has it ruined by Rachel who doesn't take it seriously.
 For a moment it looks like they'll subvert it by having Phoebe give a genuinely impassioned explanation of how she never got to go to high-school and genuinely wanted to learn something, only to go straight back to comedy by having neurotic control-freak overachiever Monica accompany her next-time.